Dakar Conference: Conference

 The ANC in the discussion concerning a Bill of Rights said it did not have a problem with it but would not guarantee privileges in such a bill.
 It expressed a reassurance that the Afrikaans language would be safeguarded as well as its cultural identity and that all people's cultural heritages should be protected.

 Concerning the future South African economy the ANC's policies were still governed by the Freedom Charter and that some form of nationalization would be required to redress the economic and wealth imbalances and that any nationalization would not occur instantly and consultation would take place between business and the future government.
 Health housing and education were key areas that the ANC would be readdressing.

+Beyond broad themes of negotiation and reconciliation, the conference addressed concrete proposals for post-apartheid governance, including the structure of a future democratic state and the importance of economic inclusivity.
+Dr. von der Ropp notes that the exchanges revealed both convergences and deep divisions, with some Afrikaner participants urging for guarantees regarding minority rights, while ANC representatives emphasized the need for fundamental transformation.

 At the conclusion of the conference, a declaration was released by the participants stating that a negotiated settlement in South Africa was preferred and that main obstacle was the South African government's unwillingness to negotiate, and the delegates concern about the level of uncontrolled violence in the country.
 A ferry trip was then organized to the Gorée Island and they visited the Maison des Esclaves and its museum in remembrance to the Dutch slave trade in West Africa.

 Known participants

+The South African group consisted of 61 members, including academics, writers, and politicians, many of them Afrikaners.
+The delegation included members affiliated with the Afrikaner Broederbond, a secretive but influential organization among Afrikaners.
+Pieter de Lange, a former Broederbond chairman, was an early internal advocate of opening dialogue with the ANC.
+According to Dr. von der Ropp, these participants took significant personal and political risks by engaging with a banned organization, and their presence marked a shift in Afrikaner civil society’s approach to apartheid.